cedric-vr/credchain-privacy/README.md

 ```

 ## Plotting Data
 This project uses Python 3.11.9 to plot data.
-It is recommended to use a newer Python version (3.11 or newer) to avoid any compatibility issues.
+It is recommended to use Python version 3.11 or newer to avoid any compatibility issues.
 Use this command to plot the generated benchmark data.
 The plots are saved as .PNG files in the `evaluation` folder.
 ```shell
 python evaluation/generateGraphs.py
 ```